 It isn't a secret that vintage and retro are trends nowadays.
 That's why there are so many filters that help achieve this effect.
 Earlybird is one of them.
 Faded colors and soft lights will help you reach this effect.

-This filter provides "horror" effect to your photo.
-Sutro adds "scary" effect due emphasis on purple and brown.
+This filter provides a "horror" effect to your photo.
+Sutro adds "scary" effect due to emphasis on purple and brown.

 Want to add some metal effect to your photos?
 Use this filter!